zepingyu0512/zepingyu0512.github.io/_pages/about.md

 **a) Neuron-Level Mechanistic Interpretability of LLMs.** Identifying important neurons and understanding the neuron-level information flow in LLMs.
 My research has investigated the underlying mechanisms of [factual knowledge](https://aclanthology.org/2024.emnlp-main.191/), [arithmetic](https://aclanthology.org/2024.emnlp-main.193/), and [latent multi-hop reasoning](https://arxiv.org/pdf/2502.10835) in LLMs.
 Also, I have explored the mechanisms of [in-context learning](https://aclanthology.org/2024.emnlp-main.192/) and [visual question answering](https://arxiv.org/pdf/2411.10950).

-**b) Improving LLM capabilities.** Applying interpretability techniques to enhance knowledge, arithmetic, and reasoning capabilities.
+**b) Improving LLM Capabilities.** Applying interpretability techniques to enhance knowledge, arithmetic, and reasoning capabilities.
 I have developed the [model pruning](https://aclanthology.org/2024.emnlp-main.193/) method for arithmetic tasks and the [back attention](https://arxiv.org/pdf/2502.10835) module to improve latent multi-hop reasoning.

 **c) Creating Safer and Fairer LLMs.** Leveraging interpretability techniques to identify key neurons responsible for encoding gender bias, and applying the [neuron-level model editing](https://arxiv.org/pdf/2501.14457) technique to mitigate gender bias while preserving the LLM's existing capabilities.